youshy/aws-certs/Associate-Developer/01_Elastic_Beanstalk/README.md

 1. Launch new instance that will be used to replace a batch;
 2. Deploy update app version to new batch;
-3. Attach the new batch and terminate the existing batch
+3. Attach the new batch and terminate the existing batch.

 > Rolling with additional batch ensure our capacity is never reduced. **this is important for application where a reduction in capacity could cause availability issues!**

 **IN CASE OF FAILURE** - additional rolling update is necessary to roll back the changes.

+## Immutable -Deployment method

+1. Create a new Auto Scailing Group (ASG) with EC2 instances;
+2. Deploy the updated version of the app on the new EC2 instances;
+3. Point the ELB to the new ASG and the delete the old ASG which will terminate the old EC2 instances.

+It's the safest way to deploy critical applications

+**IN CASE OF FAILURE** - terminate the new instances as the old still remains